Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

 * `pandas`: handles the `csv` data of the database.
 * `numpy`:  helps in calculating class weights weights.
-* `sklearn`: splits the data into training, cross validation and test sets; and adds class weights.
+* `sklearn`: splits the data into training, cross validation and test sets; adds class weights; and adds metrics.
 * `tensorflow`: builds, trains, evaluates and tests the model.
 Also, allows to tokenize data before feeeding it to the model.
 * `matplotlib`: illustrates evaluations of the model's performance with graphics.